jasmo2/document/top10RoRMistakes/top10RoRMistakes.md

 <% end %>
 ```

-Even though,  query on the view gives the sense that something could still refactor, and modules come to the rescue by encapsulating *necessary* view logic.
+Even though,  query on the view gives the sense that something could still refactor, and modules come to the rescue by encapsulating *necessary*  logic presented on view layers.

 > app/helpers/course_helper.rb